 Today’s the big day for Samsung’s latest flagship phone.
 The Galaxy S5 is available now in 125 countries.

-The Galaxy S5 is a moderate upgrade over last year’s Galaxy S4, with a better camera, faster processor, slightly larger screen and lighter software with less focus on cheap gimmicks.
-The S5 is also waterproof, and includes a heart-rate sensor and a built-in fitness tracking app. ‘ll have a review shortly, but in the meantime you can check out our review roundup.
+The Galaxy S5 is a moderate upgrade over last year’s Galaxy S4, with a better camera, faster processor, slightly larger screen lighter software with less focus on cheap gimmicks.
+The S5 is also waterproof, includes a heart-rate sensor a built-in fitness tracking app. ‘ll have a review shortly, but in the meantime you can check out our review roundup.

-If you’re in the United States and considering a Galaxy S5, here’s what you need to know about the pricing and availability options for all four major U.S. carriers.
+If you’re in the United States considering a Galaxy S5, here’s what you need to know about the pricing availability options for all four major U.S. carriers.

 AT&T has the Galaxy S5 in white or black with 16 GB of storage.
-The two-year contract price is $200, and the full price is $650.
-With AT&T Next, you can pay no money down and monthly installments of $32.50 and upgrade after 12 months, or pay installments of $25 and upgrade after 18 months.
-Paying full price or signing up for Next will get you a discount on the cost of wireless service.
+The two-year contract price is $200, the full price is $650. th AT&T Next, you can pay no money down monthly installments of $32.50 upgrade after 12 months, or pay installments of $25 upgrade after 18 months. ying full price or signing up for Next will get you a discount on the cost of wireless service.

 Note that all other U.S. carriers have disabled the Download Booster function in the Galaxy S5, but T-Mobile has left it intact.

-The advantage of getting an unlocked model, aside from not having a long-term carrier commitment, would be to avoid the bloatware and restrictions that carriers have forced onto Samsung’s flagship phone.
-For instance, Verizon, AT&T and Sprint have all blocked Samsung’s killer Download Booster feature, which combines Wi-Fi and cellular for faster data transfers.
+The advantage of getting an unlocked model, aside from not having a long-term carrier commitment, would be to avoid the bloatware restrictions that carriers have forced onto Samsung’s flagship phone.
+For instance, Verizon, AT&T Sprint have all blocked Samsung’s killer Download Booster feature, which combines -Fi cellular for faster data transfers.

-In addition to the Galaxy S5, Samsung is also launching the Galaxy Gear 2, Gear 2 Neo, and Gear Fit smartwatches.
-AT&T is the only U.S. carrier selling these smartwatches, but you can also pick them up at other retailers such as Best Buy and Amazon, and they’ll work with any carrier variant of the Galaxy S5.
-Pricing is roughly the same across all retailers, at $200 for the Gear Fit and Gear 2 Neo $300 for the Gear 2.
+In addition to the Galaxy S5, Samsung is also launching the Galaxy Gear 2, Gear 2 Neo, Gear Fit smartwatches.
+AT&T is the only U.S. carrier selling these smartwatches, but you can also pick them up at other retailers such as Best Buy Amazon, they’ll work with any carrier variant of the Galaxy S5. icing is roughly the same across all retailers, at $200 for the Gear Fit Gear 2 Neo $300 for the Gear 2.